canalplus/rx-player/src/core/stream/orchestrator/README.md

         ^
 ```

-This _PeriodStream_ is destroyed to free up ressources:
+This _PeriodStream_ is destroyed to free up resources:

 ```
           P2